Limassol Marathon: Course

-The OPAP Limassol Marathon GSO course is of a low degree of difficulty.
+The XM Limassol Marathon course is of a low degree of difficulty.
 The start of the race is at the center of the city on the seafront of the Limassol promenade and follows the Mediterranean coastline along the beachfront, to the ruins of the ancient Royal City of Amathus and back to the city.
 The athletes head west to the Port of Limassol, passing by the streets “Christodoulou Hadjipavlou” and “Spyrou Araouzou” towards the roundabout at the Limassol Marina.
 The path continues towards the streets Kioproulouzate, Xelal Bazaar and the Avenue Franklin Roosevelt.

 Roads are officially closed to traffic throughout the entire length of the race and medical support is offered along the race course.